 - Canal Area Partnership

 - Langside Area Partnership

 What is the role of Area Partnerships?

-Community Representation at Area Partnership level; comprises no less than 4 and no more than 6 community residents from appropriate local community networks to be appointed in accordance with arrangements to be approved by the Strategic Board.
+Community Representation at Area Partnership level; comprises no less than 4 and no more than 6 community residents from appropriate local community networks to be appointed in accordance with arrangements to be approved by the Strategic Partnership.

 Want to get involved?

 To support the work of the Area Partnerships, individuals from local organisations (primarily, but not exclusively Community Councils) are invited to join their Area Partnership to allow their local knowledge and experience to influence the discussions and decisions that are made at Area Partnerships.
 Community members also work in partnership with the elected members to set the agenda for Area Partnerships.
 Members of the public can attend Area Partnerships to observe.